 If you find one, hold on with dear life.
 We all get emotional about our hair; it’s part of us!
 So if you don’t like the way something turned out, try a different stylist.
 There won’t be any hard feelings, because all anyone really wants is for you to be satisfied when you leave the salon.

-This is one of the things that truly made me fall in love with beauty.
 I watched client after client leave the salon with an unprecedented spring in their step.
-There is something so magical about the right blowout—it has transformative properties.
+There is something so magical about feeling good about your hair—it has transformative properties.
 Take note next time you leave the salon.
 How did you feel when you came in?
 How much more confident and powerful to do you feel now?
+It's wellness.
+It's self-care.
 It’s such a simple change, but it really makes a difference.
-Cue the “blowing your mind” emoji.
+Do your thing.

 Looking for more hair-related confessions?
 Find out why I wore hair extensions for nine years, and why I finally stopped.